-Degree Admissions Process:
+Degree Admissions Process

-All items and documents listed below are required before admission to degree programs.
+All items and documents listed in the chart are required before admission to Degree Programs.
 Missing or inaccurate documents may delay the enrollment process or cause denial of admission.
 Our knowledgeable admissions staff are available to assist applicants through the process: